Oracle Connection Help

 Connecting with the Thin Driver

-To connect with the thin driver that ships with RazorSQL, you need to know the host, port, and service name or SID of the Oracle database.
+If using the "Basic" option for connecting, suplly the host, port, and service name or SID of the Oracle database.

 Connecting with the OCI Driver